What are mutual funds?

 Duration — How sensitive the fund will be to interest rates, factoring in when interest payments are made as well as the final payment.

-Credit quality of underlying investments - For example, government bonds are rated AAA, whereas high-yield, or "junk," bonds are rated BB and below.
+Credit quality of underlying investments — For example, government bonds are rated AAA, whereas high-yield or “junk” bonds are rated BB and below.
 The percentage mix of the quality of the investments will be defined in the prospectus.

-How we can help
+How we can help with mutual funds

 Edward Jones recognized early on the value of mutual funds to individual investors.
 That’s why, for decades, our Investment Manager Research team has evaluated portfolio managers and fund performance using a well-defined process to provide a short list of quality recommendations.